thingsboard/thingsboard.github.io/docs/thingsboard-edge/use-cases/data-filtering-traffic-reduce.md

 ![image](/images/thingsboard-edge/tutorial/data-filtering/rule-chain-root.png)

-### Generate telemetry
+## Generate telemetry

-- Use the following scripts to connect the devices **GPS** and **Fuel monitoring system** to the ThingsBoard server by MQTT protocol.
+- Use the following scripts to connect the devices **GPS** and **Fuel monitoring system** to the ThingsBoard Edge by MQTT protocol.
     - [**mqtt_generator_gps.py**](/docs/thingsboard-edge/use-cases/resources/data-filtering-traffic-reduce/mqtt_generator_gps.py): the script generates each second speed data (mph)
     - [**mqtt_generator_fuel.py**](/docs/thingsboard-edge/use-cases/resources/data-filtering-traffic-reduce/mqtt_generator_fuel.py): the script generates each second fuel consumption data (mpg)

 To run the scripts, you need to do the following steps:
- * Replace THINGSBOARD_HOST with your ThingsBoard Edge server installation IP address or hostname
+ * Replace THINGSBOARD_EDGE_HOST with your ThingsBoard Edge instance installation IP address or hostname
  * Replace ACCESS_TOKEN.
 Access token can be find from the [device's page](/docs/user-guide/ui/devices/#manage-device-credentials): <br>

 ![image](/images/thingsboard-edge/tutorial/data-filtering/copy-token.png)